Automator set up convert image to WEBP Quick Action

 I only want my code to convert files I have selected.
 When I select files in Finder I can choose for them to be converted, the files will be listed by the workflow and can be referenced using the argument $@ however, I need my action to accept arguments from the workflow.
 To do that I need to change the pass input dropdown to as arguments this will allow me to reference the $@ object.

-Alter my code
+Altering my code (Original)

 Since I don’t need to do the find (I am not finding files, because my selection in Finder will be the files that are processed) my code needs changing a little.
 The argument $@ will have one or more files listed in it.
 All I need to do is run a loop over the files and run the convert.